-The only way to check for low testosterone levels is by having a blood test.
+The only way to check for low testosterone levels is by having 2 blood tests.
 Testosterone levels vary over the day, so if you have a low level on one blood test, you should have a discussion with your doctor before deciding what next steps to take.

-Testosterone therapy, either by tablet or injection, is used to treat low testosterone.
+Testosterone therapy, given by injections, gels, lotions, creams, patches or tablets, is used to treat low testosterone.
 It's unclear whether testosterone therapy has any benefit for older men who are otherwise healthy, and testosterone therapy may even be harmful in some situations.

 The risks of testosterone therapy include:

 - non-cancerous growth of the prostate and growth of any existing prostate cancer

 Getting diabetes or other illnesses under control and losing weight can also improve testosterone levels.

 For more information about male reproductive and sexual health, visit Healthy Male

 Learn more here about the development and quality assurance of healthdirect content.